andreasabel/inCode/entry/introduction-to-singletons-1.md

     SLocked -> UnsafeMkDoor
 ```

+We take advantage of the fact that `SingDS s` “locks in” the `s` type variable
-So we can call it values of `SingDS`:
+for `Door s`.
+We can call it now with values of `SingDS`:

 ``` {.haskell}
 ghci> :t mkDoor SOpened "Oak"